Marymount - International School Rome

 Italy celebrates Carbonara Day on 6 April

-Over the last seven years the annual celebration has become the world's largest "spaghetti social" online, with more than 1.8 million Instagram posts containing the hashtag #Carbonara.
+Over the last eight years the annual celebration has become the world's largest "spaghetti social" online, with more than a million social media posts containing the #Carbonara hashtag last year.

-The 2023 event can be followed on social media via #CarbonaraDay with fans posting live video recipes and sharing their opinions, photos and tips on Instagram, Facebook and Twitter.
+The 2024 event can be followed on social media from midday on 6 April when carbonara fans will start posting live video recipes and sharing their opinions, photos and tips.

 But what are the origins of the classic dish which can be found in Italian restaurants all over the world?
 The answer is slightly hazy.